eksctl-io/eksctl/CONTRIBUTING.md

 # How to Contribute

-*eksctl* is [Mozilla Public License Version 2.0 licenced](LICENSE.MPL-2.0) and accepts contributions via GitHub pull requests.
-This document outlines some of the conventions on development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.
+*eksctl* is [Apache 2.0 licenced](LICENSE) and accepts contributions via GitHub pull requests.
+This document outlines some of the conventions on the development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.